LittleCanOpener/Milestone-Project-2-Snake-Game/README.md

 <!------------------Comment------------------>
 <h1>Features:</h1>
 <h2>Instructions on how to play:</h2><hr>
+<p>Instructions should be clear and simple to read for anyone</p>
 <img src="./assets/images/HowToPlay.png">
 <h2>Restart Popup:</h2><hr>
+<p>An option that allows the user to restart the game without refreshing.<br>
+The restart will reset the snake and score and choose a random location for the food.</p>
 <img src="./assets/images/Restart.png">
 <h2>Board Including Snake & Food:</h2><hr>
+<p>Board colored black so it's easy to see the Snake & Food,<br>
+Food being Red and the Snake Green.</p>
 <img src="./assets/images/Game.png">
 <h2>Score counter:</h2><hr>
+<p>A score counter that will count every food piece you eat.</p>
 <img src="./assets/images/Score.png">
 <!------------------Comment------------------>
 <h2>Color Scheme:</h2><hr><!--Comment-->